 And, the evidence shows, the sooner that case is made the better.

 “When cyber-events happen that have actual material impact, that’s when the C-Suite asks: ‘Well, why didn’t we see this?
-Why weren’t we monitoring this?’” said Nguyen, who also teaches in Georgetown’s Master’s in Applied Intelligence and Cybersecurity Risk Management programs.
+Why weren’t we monitoring this?’” said Nguyen, who also teaches in Georgetown’s Master’s in Applied Intelligence and Master's in Cybersecurity Risk Management programs.
 “So the role of the chief information security officer is to try to get in front of that.”

 The Threat from Within